 2. US Presidential Election

 Donald Trump becoming triumphant in the latest presidential poll was not something easy to assimilate for many factions and ethnic groups.
-The Indian media was quite vocal about his past misdeeds and was biased in favour of Hilary Clinton to an extent.
-Now, it has been revealed that SCL created US election campaign tools at a cost of more than $500,000 using “data modelling” based on machine learning algorithms targeting 100 million or more Americans.
+The Indian media was quite vocal about his past misdeeds and was biased in favor of Hilary Clinton to an extent.
+Now, it has been revealed that SCL created US election campaign tools at a cost of more than $500,000 using “data modeling” based on machine learning algorithms targeting 100 million or more Americans.

 During the Brexit, Aggregate IQ which is another sister company of SCL focussed on a narrow group of 5-7 million people bombarding them with ‘calculated’ advertisements.
 Wylie had told earlier that three pro-Brexit groups – BeLeave, which targeted students; Veterans for Britain, and Northern Ireland’s Democratic Unionist party – all used the services of AggregateIQ to help target voters online.
 As we all know that the Brexit poll results were very close, so it is imperative of the role of SCL and AIQ.
 Those 5-7 million people comprised approximately 5% of the voters.

 So, I can say that some of the political victories in the last few years are pyrrhic – there is a question mark on the transparency of the electoral process.
 There are speculations that big data has aided President Donald Trump to clinch victory in the last electoral.
 SCL boasts about its interference in Nigerian elections in 2007 long before Cambridge Analytica was formed in 2013.
 It claims that it organized rallies in Nigeria to debilitate support for the opposition in 2007.
 In a press interview, Christoper Wylie, the whistleblower, who was once a contractor at Cambridge Analytica, said that the Indian National Congress was its client.
 This has started a row of political debates in India with BJP seeking an apology from Congress.
-With CA boasting of its role in getting Donald Trump the president, the role of Big Data and data mining can’t be underestimated.
+With CA boasting of its role in getting Donald Trump the president, the role of Big Data analytics in politics can’t be underestimated.
 In fact, it turns out that a political party hiring a better analytics firm is likely to win.
 This shatters the essence of democracy.
-So, the ultimate question that needs to be answered is-‘Who is the ultimate kingmaker-people or AI and Big Data?’
+So, the ultimate question that needs to be answered is-‘Who is the ultimate kingmaker-people or AI and Big Data?